gbmhunter/blog/content/pages/electronics/projects/luxcity-uv-tonic-control-system/_index.md

-{{< figure src="/images/electronics-luxcityuvtoniccontrolsystem/string-of-diodes.jpg" caption="String of diodes for quencing the inductive kick of the solenoids." caption-position="bottom" width="600px" >}}
+{{< figure src="/images/electronics-luxcityuvtoniccontrolsystem/string-of-diodes.jpg" caption="String of diodes for quencing the inductive kick of the solenoids."  width="600px" >}}